abhinuvpitale/Machine-Learning-Examples/README.md

 Read this blog for more info on them http://colah.github.io/posts/2015-08-Understanding-LSTMs/

+Saving and Restoring a Model - Excellent blog post [here] (http://cv-tricks.com/tensorflow-tutorial/save-restore-tensorflow-models-quick-complete-tutorial/)

 -----------------------------------------------------------------------------------------------------------------------------------------

 Special Thanks to [Naresh](https://naresh1318.github.io/) for his awesome backpropogation for my errors!